KristineGudmundsen/CodeWords/SKO/Week_09/README.md

   sound0.loop(pos)*350;
 }
  ```

 For the sounds, I declared a Position that would trigger the sounds.
-I also used 'pos += event.delta;', but this wouldn't work either because I didn't write the event anywhere?
+I also used 'pos += event.delta;', but this wouldn't work either since the 'event' only existed in the mouseWheel() function, and not anywhere else.

 ```javascript
 function mouseWheel(event){